Materials Requirement Planning (MRP) & Manufacturing Resource Planning (MRP II)

 MRP, which stands for Materials Requirements Planning, is the process and technique of providing the right amount of raw materials at the appropriate time to support production.
 Although it had existed in a less sophisticated form since our caveman days when we sought out particular types of volcanic glass to make knives, it only really began to be developed in earnest in the 1970s.

 To be economical about production the MRP system splits the master production schedule into discrete parts such as components, raw materials, and production demand.
-It then analyzes the Bill Of Materials (BOM) for each order on the schedule and alerts the purchasing group went to order them based on known lead times for each material.
+It then analyzes the Bill Of Materials (BOM) for each order on the schedule and alerts the purchasing group when to order them based on known lead times for each material.

 Suddenly the warehouse full of bulk raw materials is emptying out.
 Cash flow increased substantially because money was no longer tied up in undesignated general inventory.
 MRP reached its maximum usefulness with the invention of Just-In-Time (JiT) delivery so that raw materials arrived just as previous supplies were exhausted.
 There was no longer any need for significant warehouse space.
 And that’s where the usefulness of MRP ends – at the receiving doors